When to Leave Carrd, Linktree, or Stan Store

 You're paying platform fees on every sale

-Stan Store charges between 1% and 9% in transaction fees depending on your plan.
-On a €500 course, that's up to €45 per sale going to Stan.
+Stan Store takes between 1% and 9% in transaction fees depending on your plan.
+On a €500 course, that's up to €45 per sale.
 At €1,000 it's up to €90.
-Those fees don't cover hosting, design, or any work — they're the price of using the platform.
+Direct Stripe integration charges 1.4% + €0.25 for European cards.
+Those fees don't cover hosting or design — they're just the cost of using Stan's infrastructure.

 You can't control SEO, speed, or design